 You don’t have to be a Buddhist – or even want to be one – to benefit from the practical wisdom from this ancient tradition, nor to find easily applicable tools to help bring balance, peace and joy to your daily life.
 We offer various levels of classes, led by experienced students and FPMT registered teachers :

 Included in our programme are foundational courses: short introductory courses in Buddhist ideas, and also classes aimed at people who want to explore ideas of how to live well, but may not wish to commit to a specifically Buddhist path. courses have included an introduction to Mindfulness, classes based on the very popular 16 Guidelines resources, and exploring topics such as compassion in everyday life.
 More details below.

-Our regular classes include the very popular ‘Discovering Buddhism’ and also the ‘Foundation of Buddhist Thought’, both structured presentations of Tibetan Buddhist ideas, and also classes in meditation, suitable for beginners and also those who wish to deepen their meditation experience in the company of others.
+Our regular classes include the very popular ‘Discovering Buddhism’ a structured presentation of Tibetan Buddhist ideas, and also classes in meditation, suitable for beginners and also those who wish to deepen their meditation experience in the company of others.
 More details of each below.

 We regularly offer Green Tara and Lama Choepa pujas – anyone can join with us.
 Find out more here.